What Causes Undercut in Welding & How Do You Prevent It?

 High electrode travel speed and undercutting have a very interesting relationship.
 If the travel speed is too fast, the electrode moves away from the weld pool prematurely.

 Moving the electrode (heat source) away too fast allows the metal to “freeze” in the center of the weld pool/cavity.
-This creates undercuts along the edges of your weld.
+This action creates undercuts along the edges of your weld.

 High Arc Voltage

-Electrode & Shielding
+2. Wrong Electrode & Shielding Gas

 Improper Electrode Material